choria-io/website/docs/content/concepts/terminology/_index.md

 icon = "<b>3. </b>"
 +++

-As with most modern complex systems Choria has it's own verbiage, this page attempts to define the terminology we use when discussing or writing about Choria.
+As with most modern complex systems Choria has its own verbiage, this page attempts to define the terminology we use when discussing or writing about Choria.

 ## Action

 [Agents](#agent) expose tasks, we call these tasks actions.
-Each agent like a exim queue management agent might expose many tasks like *mailq*, *rm*, *retry* etc. These are al actions provided by an agent.
+Each agent like an exim queue management agent might expose many tasks like *mailq*, *rm*, *retry* etc. These are all actions provided by an agent.

 ## Agent